 It is possible for women with psoriatic arthritis to have children.
-Some arthritis medicines can still be used during pregnancy if necessary, but many can harm the foetus and should not be taken while trying to conceive, when pregnant, or during breastfeeding.
+Conceiving a baby may take longer if you, or your partner, have arthritis but experts are not exactly sure how or why.
+It could be due to the disease itself or some arthritis medications, such as antiinflammatory medications.
+Other factors such as lower sex drive due to fatique and pain might also play a role.
+Some arthritis medicines can be used during pregnancy if necessary, but others may by unsafe for the foetus and should not be taken while trying to conceive, when pregnant. or during breastfeeding.

 Whether you are male or female, discuss your pregnancy plans with your doctor so that your medications can be reviewed.
-Talk to your doctor for more advice on psoriatic arthritis and pregnancy.

-Arthritis Australia's new website www.empowered.org.au presents a detailed section on pregnancy, including hearing directly from women with arthritis about their journeys to motherhood.
+Arthritis Australia's website www.empowered.org.au presents a detailed section on pregnancy, including hearing directly from women with arthritis about their journeys to motherhood.